 One of my favourites in the standard library: numeric_limits.
 Sometimes, you want to initialize a number to something really big.
-In that case, you can use numeric_limits<T>::max(), which does exactly what you expect.
+Some code just uses magic numbers, but the proper way is to use numeric_limits<T>::max(), which does exactly what you expect.

 Right, the reset gets optimized away.
 Since it’s forbidden to read a member from a deleted object, the compiler assumes that the member p can never be read again, and removes the write.
 Only with optimization disabled do we have the expected behaviour.

-Morality: C++ is hard and workarounds neverrarely work as you expect them to.
+Morality: C++ is hard and workarounds rarely work as you would expect them to.